EDIorg/ecocomDP/documentation/model/table_description.md

 - provides definitions for variables in the datasets (more extensive than might be found in metadata)
 - code can use this table to  to create EML code-definition pairs or annotations in metadata
-- a single column in a data talbe may have multiple mappings, by including multiple rows for it
+- a single column in a data table may have mappings to multiple dictionaries, by including multiple rows for it

 Columns